Surya-Kumar-03/Space-Ship-Model/README.md

 # Space-Ship-Model
 A cross-domain (Web-ML) application that makes appropriate predictions for an astronaut's survival by passing necessary parameters.
+You can find the Repository of the ML Model [here](https://github.com/abhishekmani12/Model_as_API).
 ## [Give it a try!](https://space-ship-model.netlify.app/)

 # Tech-Used: